Développez l'apprentissage automatique prédictif avec Flink | Atelier du 18 déc. | S'inscrire

 Have a go yourself, play with the Confluent Schema Registry, and don’t hesitate to reach out to us should you want to take your data streaming applications, and business, to the next level.
 You can get started with Schema Registry with the steps below:

-• Italo Nesi is a solutions engineer at Confluent, bringing a wealth of experience in various roles such as software engineer, solutions engineer/architect, pre-sales engineer, full stack developer, IoT developer/architect, and a passionate home automation hobbyist.
+• Italo Nesi is a Sr. Solutions Engineer at Confluent, bringing a wealth of over 30 years of experience in various roles such as software engineer, solutions engineer/architect, pre-sales engineer, full stack developer, IoT developer/architect, and a passionate home automation hobbyist.
 He possesses a strong penchant for building innovative solutions rather than starting from scratch, leveraging existing tools and technologies to deliver efficient and effective results for the core business.
 His expertise lies in combining his technical prowess with a practical approach, ensuring optimal outcomes while avoiding unnecessary reinvention of the wheel.
+He holds a bachelor’s degree in electronics engineering from the Federal University of Rio Grande do Norte/Brazil, an MBA from the Federal University of Rio de Janeiro/Brazil (COPPEAD), and an executive master’s degree in International Supply Chain Management from Université Catholique de Louvain/Belgium.

 Avez-vous aimé cet article de blog ?
 Partagez-le !